harrybailey/Yii2-OAuth-Server/README.md

 ## For any logged in requests following this

-Add header `Authorization` with the value `Bearer [ACCESS TOKEN]` with the access token returned by logging in above
+As well as the `X-API-Key` header, add header `Authorization` with the value `Bearer [ACCESS TOKEN]` with the access token returned by logging in above